 I was going to buy tickets for the new show, but, in fact, my husband had already bought them for me.

 But, if you really want to know the truth, I can’t stand my boss.

 College isn’t easy, but, well, you know how it is.

 Does the comma go before or after but?
 Now you know the answer.

-You have mastered the comma rule with but.
+You have mastered the rule.
 I told you it was super easy.

-You can use the exact same three-part rule for and, or and so as well.
+You can use the same three-part rule for a sentence with and, or, yet, and so.

-1. Use a comma before the conjunction when the two sentence halves can stand alone.
+1. Use a comma before the conjunction when the sentence halves can stand alone.

 2. Don’t use a comma before the conjunction when the second clause can’t stand alone.